przytrzask/przytrzask/README.md

+# My name is Thomas
-# I am Front-end, React developer with passion and curiosity for creating and building things.
+and I am Front-end, React developer with passion and curiosity for creating and building things.
 Eager to help people with solutions not only working but also usable and good-looking.

 ## Skills and interests